 Which electric underfloor heating system is most suitable?

-- The most common floor covering in a conservatory remains tile and a heating mat system is perfect for heating tile and stone floors and 200W and 240W/sqm systems offering a very fast warm up time.
-A heating mat system can also be used If you have chosen a luxury vinyl floor (LVT) or a bonded engineered board as the heating mats can be covered with a levelling compound or latex screed and the flooring can be laid on top.
+- The most common floor covering in a conservatory is tile, and a heating mat system is perfect for heating tile and stone floors.
+Our 200W and 240W/sqm systems offer a very fast heating time.
+A heating mat system can also be used if you have chosen a luxury vinyl floor (LVT) or a bonded engineered board because the heating mats can be covered with a levelling compound or latex screed and the flooring can be laid on top.

-- 3mm heating cable can be used in preference to a heating mat if they are your heating system of choice.
-They are more suited to small or complicated areas as heating mats are quicker to fit in most conservatories.
-3mm cables are most commonly used when installed onto Heat Mat’s decoupling membrane as it speeds up the cable installation process and the membrane takes the movement out of the sub-floor, preventing any risk of the floor surface cracking from sub-floor movement.
+- 3mm heating cable can be used in preference to a heating mat if that is your heating system of choice.
+They are more suited to small or complicated areas whereas heating mats are quicker to fit in most conservatories.
+3mm cables are most commonly used when installed onto Heat Mat’s Decoupling membrane because it speeds up the cable installation process, and the membrane takes the movement out of the sub-floor, preventing any risk of the floor surface cracking from sub-floor movement.

-- If you have chosen laminate or engineered board flooring in your conservatory of garden room our fast to fit Combymat system offers a great heating option.
+- If you have chosen laminate or engineered board flooring in your conservatory or garden room, our fast-to-fit Combymat system offers a great heating option.
 The system is installed onto a 6mm insulation board which prevents downward heat loss as well as providing sound insulation.
 The entire heating system requires only 6mm of build height including its insulation layer and it is a dry installation, requiring no levelling compounds or screeds.
 If you have chosen carpet or luxury vinyl tiles you can add overlay boards on top of the heating system to allow these floor coverings to be laid.
-As Combymat is a ‘floating floor’ electric underfloor heating system this is the perfect choice if there is a lot of movement in your sub-floor.
+As Combymat is a ‘floating floor’ electric underfloor heating system, this is the perfect choice if there is a lot of movement in your sub-floor.

 - In-screed heating cables are often used in a conservatory when a new screed bed is being laid.
 They have the lowest material cost of any electric underfloor heating system and they create a very stable temperature, so are most appropriate when the room will be regularly heated to the same schedule.
-The cables do not increase the floors build height (if a 55mm or more screed is already being laid) and they can be installed at whatever Wattage output you desire, although we recommend 200Wsqm for most conservatories, garden rooms and orangeries due to their higher than average heat loss.
+The cables do not increase the floors build height (if a 55mm or more screed is already being laid) and they can be installed at any Wattage output desired, although we recommend 200W/sqm for most conservatories, garden rooms and orangeries due to their higher than average heat loss.